 The Polar Coordinate System describes points in space using a radius and angle relative to the origin.
-Angles are measured using radians, where a full rotation around the circle is equal to the circle constant τ (tau) or approximately 6.283 radians.
+Angles are measured using radians, where a full rotation around the circle is equal to the circle constant (tau) where radians.
 By convention angles are measured from what is considered the positive direction in the cartesian-coordinate-system with the positive angle direction as counter-clockwise.

 A point is denoted with two variables: which represents the radius corresponding to the point and which represents the angle corresponding to the point.
 The interactive below demonstrates some example points in the coordiante system.